soypat/sga-crawler/README.md

 # sgacrawl (pronounced *shjuhrahl*)
 SGA crawler CLI applet

-Run by calling `sgacrawl.exe -h`.
+Run by opening command line and executing `sgacrawl.exe -h`.
 Help will be shown and an example `.sgacrawl.yaml` configuration file will be shown.

-This file should be located in operating directory.
+This configuration file should be located in operating directory.

-sgacrawl can creat two files:
+sgacrawl can create three files:

-* `classes.json`  Will have crawling results
+* `classes.json`  Will have class crawling results
+* `plans.json`  Will have career plan crawling results
 * `sgacrawl.log`  if log.tofile  is set to true this file shall contain log information

+each execution will overwrite previous file.